 Impairment locations throughout the project area are shown in Figure 4-1.
-Impaired stream segments and lakes in the project area are shown in Table 4-1, with impairments including heavy metals like selenium, arsenic, manganese, and zinc and other water quality parameters such as pH, temperature, ammonia, E. coli, and macroinvertebrates.
+Impaired stream segments and lakes in the project area are shown in Table 4-1, with impairments including heavy metals like arsenic, silver, iron, manganese, and selenium, and other water quality parameters such as macroinvertebrates, sediment, temperature, and E. coli.
 Selenium is measured in fish tissue, as a standard, and in water quality samples.
-Individual maps and box plots of each impaired parameter are included in Appendix B and C, respectively [CDPHE, 2024].
+Individual maps and box plots of each impaired parameter are included in Appendix B and Appendix C, respectively.